Accounting and tax

 - Tax on capital gains varies annually, but are typically between 18.65% to 22.4%.
 Capital gains to a resident company from sale of holdings in a foreign company will be tax exempt if the resident company owns a 10% stake in the foreign company;

 - Transfers of securities will be subject to a tax rate of 0.25%;

 - South Africa has signed Double Taxation Treaties with 73 countries including Australia, Canada, China, Singapore and the USA to reduce withholding tax on foreign payments.

 - Employers are required to contribute 1% of an employee’s gross income to the latter’s social security;

-- A payroll levy of 1% is imposed on all companies with annual payroll costs higher than US$50,000.
+- A payroll levy, known as Skills Development Levy, of 1% is imposed on all companies with annual payroll costs higher than US$50,000.
 This tax is used to conduct training and re-training programs;

 - Employers are required to contribute 2% of the employee’s salary to the Unemployment Insurance Fund.